Some courses displayed may not be offered every year.

 An examination of the key processes that regulate ecosystem productivity and function in terrestrial ecosystems.
 Specific foci include: plant- soil linkages including decomposition and nutrient supply, and the role of above- and below-ground community composition on element cycles.

-Prerequisite: MCDB 1A-B; and EEMB 2-3; and Math 3A-B or 34A-B; Completion of all listed prerequisites with a C- or better.
+Prerequisite: MCDB 1A-B; and EEMB 2-3; and Math 3A-B or 34A-B or 2A-B; Completion of all listed prerequisites with a C- or better.

 Examines the ecological theory pertaining to population dynamics, species interactions, and community properties, and explore how mathematical and computer modeling has influenced the development of ecological theory.
 Includes case studies and computer exercises.